KarolinaBenkova/karolinabenkova.github.io/_pages/activity.md

 * *Website workshop for MAC-MIGS*, June 2023 - organiser.
 The purpose of the workshop was to introduce fellow PhD colleagues to building an academic website efficiently using GitHub Pages.

 ### Talks and conferences
+* :singapore: *SciCADE 2024* -  International Conference on Scientific Computation and Differential Equations, National University of Singapore, Singapore, July 2024 (upcoming)

 <!-- **Upcoming** -->

 <!-- **Past** -->
-* :slovakia: *Seminar on Qualitative Theory of Differential Equations* - Department of Applied Mathematics and Statistics, Faculty of Mathematics, Physics and Informatics, Comenius University.
-Bratislava, Slovakia, December 2023
+* :slovakia: *Seminar on Qualitative Theory of Differential Equations* - Department of Applied Mathematics and Statistics, Faculty of Mathematics, Physics and Informatics, Comenius University, Bratislava, Slovakia, December 2023
 * :portugal: *ENUMATH 2023* - The European Conference on Numerical Mathematics and Advanced Applications, Instituto Superior Técnico, Lisbon, Portugal, September 2023
 * :uk: *The 29th Biennial Numerical Analysis Conference* - University of Strathclyde, Glasgow, UK, June 2023
 * :uk: *Edinburgh Mathematical Biology Conference* - Separation of Timescales in Biology, The Maxwell Institute of Mathematical Sciences, Edinburgh, UK, May 2023